Deducteam/hol2dk/README.md

 translated to Dedukti, Lambdapi and Coq in a few minutes.
 However, it may take hours for Coq and require too much memory for Lambdapi to check the translated files.
 Bigger libraries like `Multivariate/make.ml` requires too much memory for the moment.
-But we will fix this soon.
+We hope to fix this soon.

 Moreover, while it is possible to translate any HOL-Light proof to Coq, the translated theorem may not be directly usable by Coq users